 “Understanding your rights and options is crucial,” he added.
 “With the right legal strategy, many defendants can achieve more favorable outcomes than they might expect.
 But success depends on acting quickly and working with experienced counsel.”

-Call 407-644-2466 to speak with an Orlando criminal defense attorney at the Rivas Law Firm.
+Don’t face street racing charges alone.
+Call 407-644-2466 to speak with an experienced and aggressive Orlando criminal defense attorney at the Rivas Law Firm.
+We provide immediate legal assistance and aggressive representation to protect your future.

-Orlando Criminal Defense Attorney Jose Rivas is a veteran bilingual TV Legal Analyst who has appeared on Univision, Fox News, and Telemundo.
+Orlando Criminal Defense Attorney Jose Rivas is a veteran bilingual television legal analyst who has appeared on Univision, Fox News, and Telemundo.
+He represents clients facing serious criminal charges including street racing, drug offenses, DUI, and violent crimes.